ExxtraV/elnsburg-continuum-site/README.md

 ```
 Wiki content lives in `content/wiki/*.mdx`.
 Edit or add files, and the site updates.

-An in-browser editor at `/admin` can publish entries without touching files.
+An in-browser editor at `/admin` can publish or delete entries without touching files.
 Set `ADMIN_PASSWORD`, `GITHUB_REPO` and `GITHUB_TOKEN` env vars for it to commit back
 to the repository.